unilogs/unilogs/deployer-backend3/README.md

 Seems like it may expect me to set up some sort of auth config during bootstrapping (possibly as a AWS Auth Config file)?
 For now, I have to sign in as my root user to view EKS cluster resources, but it has not caused any problems / there has been no need to do so yet.

-2. Bug when deleting EKS Cluster Stack from AWS Cloud Formation console: "The following resource(s) failed to delete: [FargateClusterCoreDnsComputeTypePatch711BF1B2]."
+2. Bug when deleting EKS Cluster Stack from AWS Cloud Formation console (at least previously, not sure about current deployment of course): "The following resource(s) failed to delete: [FargateClusterCoreDnsComputeTypePatch711BF1B2]."
 Does not prevent deleting everything else, though.